bartnv/libtables3-wordpress/docs/table_options_display.md

 ```

 # format
   * format (string): lays out the cells of one row according to the specified format.
-This option implies 'limit => 1' because only one row can be shown at the same
+This option implies 'limit => 1'
+    because only one row can be shown at the same time this way.
+'H' inserts the next header in sequence, 'C' the next
-    time this way.
-'H' inserts the next header in sequence, 'C' the next cell, '-' is a horizontal continuation of whatever is left of it, '|' is a vertical continuation,
+    cell, '-' is a horizontal continuation of whatever is left of it, '|' is a vertical continuation, 'I' is the next
-    'I' is the next insert field.
+    insert field.
 'S' is the submit button for the insert function and may only appear once.
-'A' places the content of the 'appendcell' option, which may also appear only once. 'x' (lowercase) yields an unused cell, by default styled in light grey.
+'A' places the content of
+    the next 'appendcell' option. 'x' (lowercase) produces an unused cell, by default styled in light grey.
 ```php
   'format' => 'HH
                CC